 Released via Don Giovanni Records and produced by long-time collaborator Matt Bayles (Pearl Jam, Mastodon, Murder City Devils), band members Marissa Paternoster (guitar, vox), Mike Abbate (bass), and Jarrett Dougherty (drums) spent a month recording in Seattle and the result is a relentless fourteen track record.

 Powerful opener ‘Glass House’ is fueled by filthy bass lines and sturdy vocals from Paternoster.
 Despite sounding like a break-up song, following track ‘Black Moon’ is actually about “the planet abandoning humanity,” but thanks to the riotous guitar and knockout percussion it doesn’t sound as bleak as that.

-‘I’ll Make You Sorry’ is no idle threat, even if Paternoster asks “am I losing faith in my own anger?”.
-‘Dirt’ kicks up the musical dust again, before ‘Agnes Martin’ busts wide open with “emblems built of garbage” and devious riffs.
+‘I’ll Make You Sorry’ is no idle threat, even if Paternoster asks “am I losing faith in my own anger?”
+‘Dirt’ kicks up the musical dust again, before ‘Agnes Martin’ busts wide open with its “emblems built of garbage” and devious riffs.
 ‘Deeply’ is a passionate two minutes of slow-building, burning vocals, whilst ‘Soft Domination’ is equally as heated.